When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Results analysis

-In Table~\ref{table:rq4_combine}, we present the reductions achieved by the combination of different test selection and prioritization strategies when compared to \norts{} with \priodefault{}.
+In Table~\ref{table:rq4_combine}, we present the reductions achieved by the combination of different RTS and prioritization strategies when compared to \norts{} with \priodefault{}.
 The highest reduction within each RTS strategy is highlighted.
 Based on the table, we have the following observations.
-First, combining test selection with test prioritization can further improve APR efficiency.
-However, compared to test selection, test prioritization brings much lower reduction ratios.\Comment{strategies bring smaller benefits in terms of the reduction ratio.
-In other words, the pure reduction from prioritization is much smaller than from RTS.} For example, when \prapr{} adopts no RTS, the best prioritization (i.e., \prioadd{}) can achieve only 15.21\% reduction, but the worst RTS alone (i.e., \rtsclass{} with \priodefault{}) can achieve 36.96\% reduction. \Comment{Furthermore, given a RTS strategy, the reduction differences among different prioritization strategies are often within 1\%. } This indicates that test selection strategies play a more essential role in efficiency optimization.
+First, combining RTS with test prioritization can further improve APR efficiency.
+However, compared to RTS, test prioritization brings much lower reduction ratios.\Comment{strategies bring smaller benefits in terms of the reduction ratio.
+In other words, the pure reduction from prioritization is much smaller than from RTS.} For example, when \prapr{} adopts no RTS, the best prioritization (i.e., \prioadd{}) can achieve only 15.21\% reduction, but the worst RTS alone (i.e., \rtsclass{} with \priodefault{}) can achieve 36.96\% reduction.
+This indicates that test selection strategies play a more essential role in efficiency optimization.
 Second, the best prioritization strategy varies when combined with different RTS strategies.
-For most APR systems, surprisingly, \prioadd{} reduces the most test executions when combined with \norts{}, \rtsclass{}, or \rtsmethod{}.
-To the best of our knowledge, this is the first study demonstrating that in the APR scenario, the traditional additional prioritization technique even outperforms state-of-the-art APR-specific prioritization technique at the most cases\Comment{ (e.g., without RTS and with coarse-grained RTS)}.
+For most APR systems, surprisingly, the traditional RTP strategy \prioadd{} reduces the most test executions when combined with \norts{}, \rtsclass{}, or \rtsmethod{}.
+We further perform Wilcoxon-Signed-Rank Test at the significance level of 0.05 and find the differences are all statically significant (i.e., p-values $<$ 0.05).
+To the best of our knowledge, this is the first study demonstrating that in the APR scenario, the traditional RTP technique even outperforms state-of-the-art APR-specific test prioritization technique at the most cases (e.g., without RTS and with coarse-grained RTS).
 One potential reason may be that the generated patches share little commonality and it is challenging for \priotrp{} to infer the results of un-executed patches from historical patch executions.
 In contrast, \prioadd{} executes tests with diverse statement coverage as early as possible and thus can advance buggy patch detection.
 Furthermore, it is notable that \prioadd{} becomes less effective than \priotrp{} when combined with \rtsstate{}.
 Intuitively, the tests selected by coarser-grained coverage criteria (e.g., class-level RTS) tend to exhibit a more diverse distribution of statement coverage than the tests selected by the statement-level RTS.
 Therefore, when combined with \rtsstate{}, \priotrp{} has a stronger capability in distinguishing tests based on their historical execution results.
 Third, we can observe that \prioadd{} outperforms \priototal{} in terms of the repair efficiency, which is consistent with the previous findings in traditional regression testing\Comment{, i.e., the additional strategy usually outperforms the total strategy}~\cite{DBLP:conf/icse/LuLCZHZ016, DBLP:conf/icsm/RothermelUCH99}.